ebceran/Fraud-Detection-XGBoost-/PROJECT_NOTES.md

 ## 2. How I Think About Fraud

+False Alarms, Trust, and Human Cost

+Fraud detection is not only a technical problem — it is also a human one.

+Excessive false alarms can erode trust.
+When a system repeatedly flags innocent behaviour as suspicious, even legitimate customers may begin to question themselves.

+This is similar to accusing someone loudly and repeatedly: after a while, even an honest person starts wondering, “Did I do something wrong?”

+From a decision intelligence perspective, excessive signalling creates noise rather than clarity.

+The goal is not to flag everything that might be risky, but to balance detection with fairness, trust, and proportional response.

+In real banking systems, this means carefully managing thresholds, error trade-offs, and human review — not blindly acting on every model output.

-Fraud modelling is fundamentally about **trade-offs**:
+Fraud modelling is fundamentally about trade-offs:

-- False positives create customer friction and long-term trust loss
+-False positives create customer friction and long-term trust loss

-- False negatives create direct financial loss and regulatory exposure
+-False negatives create direct financial loss and regulatory exposure

 There is no universally “correct” threshold.
-The right balance depends on **context, customer value, and risk appetite**.
+The right balance depends on context, customer value, and risk appetite.

-This mindset shaped both my modelling choices and evaluation strategy.
+This mindset shaped both my modelling choices and my evaluation strategy.